Acute and Chronic Care Management

 What triggers asthma?

-Allergens, pollution, cold air, exercise, illness.
+Allergens, pollution, cold air, exercise, and illness.

 How often should I use a rescue inhaler?